Sarahxys/IRIC_miRBooking/Protein:miRNA Interaction Graph.md

 # Introduction
 This documentation was based on the protocal that I ran with Jordan's hypoxia + metabolic stress experimental data.
+Jordan's data are from mice experiments and Blandine's data were from human cell line.
+All the scripts should be modified with human database, human miRNA file and anything `mmu` should change to `hsa`.

 # Initial input file
 It will need average expression files before the calibration function.